washcycle/forecast_model_api/README.md

 # Steps

 - Fixed Facebook Prohet import in jupyter notebook
 - Created multistage docker container to minimize container footprint.
-This helps scale up deployments faster in a container ochestrators.
+This helps scale up deployments faster in a container ochestrators and minimizes vulnerabilities.
 - Wrapped latest FastAPI version around model and created predict endpoints, and status endpoint.
 - Add isort to organize imports and ran on the src and analysis directory.